How to Start a Brewery

 Do you have a passion for craft beer?
 Maybe you’ve even tried your hand at some home brewing.
 If you’re creative, know your beers, and are looking for a business opportunity, then starting your own brewery might be a great fit for your interests.
 While starting a brewery requires a significant investment of both time and money, a brewery can be a rewarding and successful business venture.

 Breweries specialize in developing and brewing their own beers, alcoholic, and even non-alcoholic beverages.
-These facilities are equipped with the significant amount of equipment that’s necessary to the brewing process, but many also offer brewery tours and encourage visitors.
+These facilities are equipped with a significant amount of equipment necessary to the brewing process, but many also offer brewery tours and encourage visitors.
 Some breweries feature kitchens and dine-in options complete with bars and entertainment, while others take a more private route, acting more as wholesalers.
 Breweries can vary greatly in size, specialty, and overall business design.

 The Brewers Association reports that in 2019, overall beer volume sales in the United States were down by 2%, though craft beer sales grew by 4%, evidence of the growing preference for craft beers.
 In 2019, craft beers made up 13.6% of the United States beer production by volume.
 That same year, retail sales of craft beers reached $29.3 billion.
 As of 2019, 8,386 breweries were in operation, and 8,275 of those breweries were craft breweries.
 A total of 302 breweries opened in 2019.

 There’s a growing market for non-alcoholic beer, creating an opportunity that breweries can explore.
 The popularity of Dry January and the interest in dry seltzer may indicate that more adults are looking for lighter or non-alcoholic alternatives that they can enjoy.
-That focus on health is also reflected in the growing popularity of low calorie and lite beers.
+That focus on health is also reflected in the growing popularity of low-calorie and lite beers.
 Breweries are embracing this trend and are delivering quality products that deliver better taste than some of the lite options offered by big-name breweries.

 Breweries also market to retailers who will stock their products.
 The specific target retail market will depend on many factors, including the brewery’s products, price point, and ideal end customer.